A-Z of waste

 -

 Which bin?
 Landfill.
 These pieces of plastic are too small and flat to be processed correctly in mixed recycling systems.
-Alternative option Reusable items. -
+Alternative option Use reusable items or the Univesity's Choose to Reuse program.

 Which bin?
 Landfill.
 Alternative option Reusable bags or newspaper as an alternative to a plastic bin liner. -